 That was Ishi’s world.

 By the late 1800s, the Yahi were presumed extinct.
-But they weren’t.
+Newspapers ran stories celebrating the disappearance of the “wild Indians” from the region.
+But they weren’t extinct.

 The Hidden Years

 For over 40 years, Ishi and a tiny group of surviving relatives lived in hiding.
-They built shelter in remote canyons.
+At most, there were about a dozen of them.
+His mother.
+His sister.
+A few others.
+They built shelter in remote canyons, camouflaged so well that hunters passed within feet without noticing.
 They only moved at night.
-They left no trace.
+They left no trace, no footprints, no broken branches, nothing that would reveal their presence.
 They watched the world from the shadows, knowing it would destroy them if it saw them.

 Then one day, Ishi was alone.
 The others had died.
 Illness, starvation, grief.
-He burned their bodies in the old way.
-Then, desperate, he walked into town.
+His mother went last, too weak to continue.
+He burned their bodies in the old way, cutting his hair short in mourning.
+Then, desperate and with no reason left to hide, he walked into town.

 The Man Who Shouldn’t Have Existed

 The people of Oroville didn’t know what to do with him.
 He didn’t speak English.
 He didn’t even speak Spanish.
 He had no money, no papers, no past the white world could understand.
-Authorities put him in jail.
+Authorities put him in jail for his own protection, more confused than hostile.
+Local newspapers ran sensational headlines about the “wild man” discovered in the foothills.

 A Living Museum Exhibit

 Kroeber brought Ishi to San Francisco.
-He lived at the university’s museum, where he worked as a janitor and, heartbreakingly, as a living exhibit.
-Crowds came to watch him demonstrate how to make arrowheads, how to start a fire, how to shape obsidian tools.
-He wasn’t bitter.
-At least, not outwardly.
-He was patient.
-Quiet.
-Kind.
-He liked smoked cigarettes and roast beef.
-He made friends.
-He loved children.
+He lived at the university’s museum of anthropology, where he worked as a janitor and, heartbreakingly, as a living exhibit.
+The museum set up a special area where Ishi would demonstrate traditional Yahi skills on Sunday afternoons.
+Crowds came to watch him make arrowheads, how to start a fire with a bow drill, how to shape obsidian tools with precision that amazed modern craftsmen.

 Ishi’s Final Days

 In 1916, just five years after he emerged from the wilderness, Ishi died of tuberculosis.
-The disease had ravaged Native communities for decades.
-He didn’t stand a chance.
+The disease had ravaged Native communities for decades, spread by the same settlers who took their land.
+His immune system, isolated from common diseases for a lifetime, didn’t stand a chance.

 The Last Voice